Neutrinet/site-neutrinet-beta/plugins/table-importer/README.md

 |`caption` |Will insert a `<caption>` tag containing the value of this option after being run through PHP's `htmlspecialchars`.
 |`header` |Takes first row in the data and renders a `<thead>` section in the table.
 Enable by using [any value that evaluates to TRUE](https://www.php.net/manual/en/filter.constants.php#constant.filter-validate-boolean)
 |`footer` |Takes last row in the data and renders a `<tfoot>` section in the table.
 Enable by using [any value that evaluates to TRUE](https://www.php.net/manual/en/filter.constants.php#constant.filter-validate-boolean)
-|`raw` |Disable all cell contents escaping.
+|`raw` |Toggles cell HTML escaping, enable if you want HTML rendered.
+Be cautious when enabling this, as all markup and scripts will be interpreted in the all the cells of your table.
 Enable by using [any value that evaluates to TRUE](https://www.php.net/manual/en/filter.constants.php#constant.filter-validate-boolean)

 ### Parameters (CSV Only)
 | Parameter | Usage |